kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 \end{align}
 ```

-We can first convert it to a form we are familiar with
+We can first convert it to a form which we are familiar with

 ```{math}